mtvillwock/rails-blog/README.md

 # Rails Blog
+Status: Just getting started.

-Status: Barely even begun.
-CRUD functionality for writing articles, can add/delete comments, basic admin authentication.
+Currently has CRUD functionality for writing articles, can add/delete comments, basic admin authentication.

 ## What is it?
 I decided to remake the HTML/CSS only website I made during Phase Zero of Dev Bootcamp using Ruby on Rails.